-- Are there any alternatives to prison time for alleged offenders with no criminal history?
+- Are there any alternatives to prison for alleged offenders with no criminal history?

 - Where can I learn more about first-time arrests in Fort Worth?

-An arrest for any one of the thousands of laws in the Lone Star State could technically be a person’s first offense, but some crimes are more common than others.
-Some of the misdemeanor and felony offenses that clients are charged with for the first time include, but are not limited to:
+An arrest on any one of the thousands of laws in the Lone Star State could technically be a person’s first offense, but some crimes are more common than others.
+Some of the misdemeanor and felony offenses that clients are charged with include, but are not limited to: